Gavin Massey: Watford

-2010–11 season

-After attracting attention from Premier League clubs including Liverpool, Massey signed a two-year professional contract with Watford in May 2010.
+After attracting attention from Premier League clubs, including Liverpool, Massey signed a two-year professional contract with Watford in May 2010.
 Despite the interest, Massey claimed that he "never thought about moving" to Liverpool, as he wished to learn his trade at Watford.
-He featured in the club's first pre-season game on 10 July 2010, a 5–0 win against Boreham Wood.
-He scored his first goal of pre-season in a 3–1 win at Wealdstone on 28 July.
+He featured in the club's first-team throughout pre-season, claiming a goal in a 3–1 win against Wealdstone on 28 July.
 During the season, Massey featured for both the under-18 and reserve sides.
 He scored a hat-trick against Milton Keynes Dons for the under-18 side in November 2010, and on the back of his performances, Mackay once again drafted Massey into his first-team squad, this time for the visit of Sven-Göran Eriksson's Leicester City on 4 December.
 Massey made his first appearance of the season in the game, replacing Marvin Sordell after 87 minutes of the 3–2 victory.
 He was brought on as a late substitute during Watford's 4–1 home win over Cardiff City on 28 December, and again in a 3–0 win against Portsmouth on 1 January 2011.
-Massey then made his first FA Cup outing on 8 January, coming on for Sordell after 83 minutes of their 4–1 win over Hartlepool United.
+Massey then made his first FA Cup outing on 8 January, substituting Sordell after 83 minutes of their 4–1 win over Hartlepool United.

-Wealdstone loan

 After helping Watford's under-18s to the FA Youth Cup quarter-finals, Massey joined Isthmian League Premier Division side Wealdstone on 7 March 2011 on loan until the end of the season as they chased a play-off place.
 Massey continued to train with Watford while at Wealdstone, He made his debut for the club the same day, featuring in the 0–0 draw with Tonbridge Angels.
 Massey scored his first goal for the club on 2 April during a 3–1 defeat to Concord Rangers.
 Massey was recalled by Watford on 22 April after making six appearances and scoring one goal for Wealdstone.

-2011–12 season

 For the 2011–12 pre-season, Massey once again featured in the opening game, a 2–2 draw with Boreham Wood on 9 July 2011.
 Shortly afterwards, Massey signed a new contract extension with Watford to keep him at the club until 2013.
 He made his first appearance of the season under new manager Sean Dyche on 13 August, replacing Craig Forsyth after 87 minutes of Watford's 1–0 home defeat to Derby County.
-He replaced Chris Iwelumo after 56 minutes of Watford's 4–0 home defeat to West Ham United on 16 August, Massey then made his first appearance in the League Cup on 23 August when he was a half-time substitute for Mark Yeates in the 1–1 draw with Bristol Rovers, a match which Watford eventually lost 4–2 after a penalty shootout.
+He replaced Chris Iwelumo after 56 minutes of Watford's 4–0 home defeat to West Ham United on 16 August, Massey then made his first appearance in the League Cup on 23 August when he was a half-time substitute for Mark Yeates in the 1–1 draw with Bristol Rovers, a match which Watford eventually lost 4–2 after a penalty shoot-out.